 Liquid biofuels today are mainly produced using commercially available technologies that convert food-based energy crops into so-called conventional biofuels.
 Technologies include ethanol production from starch and sugar, fatty acid methyl ester (FAME) biodiesel, and hydrotreated vegetable oil (HVO) renewable diesel.
-In the modelled scenarios, an increasing share of liquid biofuels are produced from advanced conversion technologies (such as biomass gasification and Fischer Tropsch synthesis or cellulosic ethanol production) and from advanced feedstocks such as waste oils, forestry residues, crop residues, and non-food energy crops grown on nonarable, marginal land.
-Advanced feedstocks do not compete with food, and minimise negative environmental impacts on soil health and water.
+In the modelled scenarios, an increasing share of liquid biofuels are produced from advanced conversion technologies (such as biomass gasification and Fischer-Tropsch synthesis or cellulosic ethanol production) and from advanced feedstocks such as waste and residue oils, forestry residues, crop residues, and non-food energy crops grown on non-arable, marginal land.
+Advanced feedstocks do not compete with food and feed, and minimise negative environmental impacts on soil health, water resources and biodiversity.

 The liquid biofuels supply module uses a cost-optimisation modelling framework called TIMES, a technology-rich modelling platform developed and further improved by the ETSAP Technology Collaboration Programme of the IEA.
-The liquid biofuels module depicts various technology options to produce liquid biofuels (ethanol, biodiesel and renewable diesel, biojet kerosene) with and without carbon capture, in terms of existing capacities, conversion efficiencies, fuel costs, operating and maintenance costs, CO2 emissions as well as CO2 capture rates and capital costs for new capacity additions.
+The liquid biofuels module depicts various technology options to produce liquid biofuels (ethanol, biodiesel and renewable diesel, biojet kerosene and biomethanol) with and without carbon capture, in terms of existing capacities, conversion efficiencies, fuel and feedstock costs, operating and maintenance costs, CO2 emissions as well as CO2 capture rates and capital costs for new capacity additions.
 Liquid biofuel capital costs represent the latest data available from industry and academia, with future cost reductions assessed using learning curves.
 A variety of biomass feedstocks are included in the model, such as forestry residues, crop residues, and non-food energy crops.
 These biomass feedstocks are coherent with the bioenergy supply module and the biogas and biomethane supply module.
-The liquid biofuels module also models liquid biofuel trade for ethanol, biodiesel and biojet kerosene between the 26 GEC Model regions (see Section 6.4).
+The liquid biofuels module also models liquid biofuel trade for ethanol, biodiesel and renewable diesel, biojet kerosene and biomethanol between each GEC Model region (see Section 6.4).

-Based on demands for liquid biofuel demand from the end-use sectors, the liquid biofuel supply module determines a least-cost technology mix to cover these demands.
+Based on demand for liquid biofuels from the end-use sectors, the liquid biofuel supply module determines a least-cost technology mix to cover these demands.
 Besides these demands and the technical and economic characteristics of technologies, the module takes into account announced biofuel production and trade projects as assessed by the IEA's Renewable Energy Market reports, as well as policy constraints, such as CO2 prices, biofuels subsidies or targets for advanced biofuels production.